anenadic/data-organisation-spreadsheets/README.md

-Forked from the Data Carpentry [Data Organization in Spreadsheets for Ecologists lesson](https://github.com/datacarpentry/spreadsheet-ecology-lesson).
+Forked from the Data Carpentry's lesson ["Data Organization in Spreadsheets for Ecologists"](https://github.com/datacarpentry/spreadsheet-ecology-lesson).